“Mind Space” by Ed Curtis-Sivess.

-You’re working for an ominous company that manipulates people’s memory so that their mind becomes more ‘free’ again and so that they get ‘optimal’ character traits.
-Deleting individual memories increases or reduces one or more of the three properties (hope, empathy, will).
-But take your time to listen to the lovely designed sound representations of the memories as well, and then ask yourself: Will it be worth it?
+You are working for an ominous company that manipulates people’s memory.
+Your task is to empty their mind, so that they become ‘free’ again, allowing them to get ‘optimal’ character traits.
+Deleting individual memories increases or reduces one or more of the three properties, which are hope, empathy and will.
+But better take your time to listen to the lovely designed sound snippets of the memories and then ask yourself, if it is worth it.

-Attention, attention!
-It follows a statement of the U.S. Ministry of Education from the 60s: ‘Dear citizen!
-The patriotic consumption of goods is the mainstay of any well-developed capitalist system!
-This also applies to cultural products!
-Be a good consumer and watch our propaganda well-crafted education movies!
-In best case, 32 pieces at once!
-And so that we can test if you are really attentive, you need to click on all the pop-up lettering assigned to a movie!
-But beware, there are other logos that look almost the same, but maybe the pitch is a bit lower or the font is moving faster or the border has a slightly different color!
-But good, patriotic, system-loyal consumers like you will notice the difference for sure!
+Be a good consumer and watch well-crafted ‘education movies’, in best case thirty-two at once.
+Afterwards you will get tested to see if you were really attentive, as you need to click on all the pop-up lettering assigned to a movie.
+But beware, there are other logos that look almost the same, but maybe the pitch is a bit lower or the font is moving faster or the border has a slightly different color.

 “Edgy Fantasy Battle Deluxe” by Pavel Alexandrov, Alina Kolesnik, Shess, Alexander Nikuschenkov & Bogdan Reshetnikov.